 Do’s and Don’ts of Desert Survival

-- Don’t push yourself to the limit.
-Know your limitations.
+- ❌ Don’t push yourself to the limit.
+Know your strengths and weaknesses.